The International Masters Program (Master of Science, M.Sc.) in Geospatial Technologies is a cooperation of:

 - High-level achievements in previous academic and professional careers.

 The European Commission provides stipends for 15-20 students and 3 scholars per year.
-These stipends are for applicants of third countries (excluding EU Member States or EEA-EFTA or candidate countries).
+These stipends are for applicants from third countries (excluding the EU Member States or EEA-EFTA or candidate countries).

 The Objectives of MSc in Geospatial Technologies

 The Master examination forms a continuative career-qualifying degree of the program of study in Geospatial Technologies.
 Graduates of the International Masters Program apply and develop methods for computer-supported solutions for spatially related problems (global, regional, local).
 The Master examination proves if the candidate has acquired the necessary specialized knowledge and additional core competencies in order to start or precede a professional career in the public and private sector, or research.

 In many fields, geospatial technologies became essential tools, e.g., geography, landscape planning, regional planning, ecology, transportation, marketing, and multimedia industry.
 However, in Germany, Spain, and Portugal, as well as in other European countries current study programs educating for these professional areas often lack an appropriate mediation of geospatial technologies contents.
 The International Masters Program provides a short-term program for gaining the required know-how.
 We observed the demand by recently graduated for improving their career chances, as well as by professional geographers, ecologists, etc., who are interrupting their professional careers for going back to the university (life-long learning).